Tutorial: Create a GitLab Pages website from scratch

 In the example, gem install bundler and bundle install were running for both jobs, pages and test.

-Move these commands to a before_script section:
+Move these commands to the default section:

 image: ruby:3.2